-The centers, institutes and programs under the Arizona Institutes for Resilience encourage the growth of climate science and resilience solutions, community outreach and interaction, and international and global strategies and partnerships.
-By working together, AIR units will build a "Roadmap to Resilience" that integrates research, education and solutions for local and global applications.
+The centers, institutes and programs under the Arizona Institute for Resilient Environments and Societies encourage the growth of climate science and resilience solutions, community outreach and interaction, and international and global strategies and partnerships.
+By working together, AIRES units will build a "Roadmap to Resilience" that integrates research, education and solutions for local and global applications.

 The Bridging Biodiversity and Conservation Science group (BBCS) is a cross-campus initiative, established in 2017, that addresses the interdisciplinary scientific and societal grand challenges associated with developing and implementing the emerging transitions needed to mitigate and adapt to climate change.
 To do this, the BBCS links campus strengths in conservation, human health biodiversity, and societal well-being.